michLab/cortex_m4_freertos_template/README.md

 The FreeRTOS configuration is in `inc/FreeRTOSConfig.h`.
 `configCPU_CLOCK_HZ` is set to 16 MHz (STM is clocked by HSI clock source).

+There is a single task: `LedTask` which is called every 100 ms. In this task the `PIN_LED_GREEN` state is toggled, so the LED is flashing.

 ## License
 The contents of this repository are covered under the [MIT License](./LICENSE.txt)